atillabirer/gbmbackup/GBM-Diamond/frontend/src/README.md

 - [ ] Update view of filter buttons (see Figma)
 - [ ] Add event listeners for auctions/bids
 - [ ] Only show metamask wallet NFTs, not all in the contract
+    - [x] Done for 1155
+- [ ] Remainder calculation for 1155 if token has multiple sales

 ### Token Sale